pyenoma/workflow-library/README.md

 This project is licensed under the MIT License.

 ## Support
-For support:

-1. Check the documentation
+1. Check the documentation.
-2. Open an issue in the GitHub repository
+2. Open an issue in the GitHub repository.
-3. Contact the maintainers
+3. Contact the maintainers.

 ---